inbo/pywhip/README.md

 ## Test types

-Cerberus already provide a set of [validation rules](http://docs.python-cerberus.org/en/stable/usage.html#validation-rules), which can be used and extended for the validator case
+Cerberus already provide a set of [validation rules](http://docs.python-cerberus.org/en/stable/usage.html#validation-rules), which can be used and extended for the validator case.
+In the following list, the rules available in the DwcaValidator are enlisted.

 ### required
 *(cerberus supported)*

-Does the field contain data?
+Does the field is part of the document?

 ``` YAML
 # Expects: boolean